Ridgeway, South Carolina

 Ridgeway is a town in southeast Fairfield County, South Carolina, United States.
-The population was 319 at the 2010 census.
-It is part of the Columbia, SC Metropolitan Statistical Area.
+As of the 2020 census, Ridgeway had a population of 266.
+It is part of the Columbia, South Carolina metropolitan statistical area.

 History

 Blink Bonnie, Camp Welfare, Century House, Hunter House, Mount Hope, Ridgeway Historic District, Ruff's Chapel, St. Stephen's Episcopal Church, Valencia, Vaughn's Stage Coach Stop, and the Monroe Wilson House are listed on the National Register of Historic Places.

 Geography

 Ridgeway is located in southeastern Fairfield County.
 U.S. Route 21 passes through the towns, leading north 19 mi to Great Falls and south 24 mi to Columbia.
 South Carolina Highway 34 leads west 2 mi to Interstate 77 and east 17 mi to Lugoff.
 Winnsboro, the county seat, is 11 mi to the northwest via SC 34.

-According to the United States Census Bureau, Ridgeway has a total area of 1.3 sqkm, all of it land.
+According to the United States Census Bureau, Ridgeway has a total area of 1.3 sqkm, all land.